 Contrasts, marginal means, and profile plots

 Estimate experimental-style causal effects from observational data.
-With Stata's treatment-effect estimators, we can use a potential-outcomes (counterfactuals) framework to estimate, for instance, the effect of family structure on child development or the effect of unemployment on anxiety.
+With Stata's treatment-effect estimators, you can use a potential-outcomes (counterfactuals) framework to estimate, for instance, the effect of family structure on child development or the effect of unemployment on anxiety.
 Fit models for continuous, binary, count, fractional, and survival outcomes with binary or multivalued treatments using inverse-probability weighting (IPW), propensity-score matching, nearest-neighbor matching, regression adjustment, or doubly robust estimators.
 If the assignment to a treatment is not independent of the outcome, you can use an endogenous treatment-effects estimator.
 In the presence of group and time effects, you can use difference-in-differences (DID) and triple-differences (DDD) estimators.
 In the presence of high-dimensional covariates, you can use lasso.

 With my statistical training originating from psychology, there was a great emphasis on factorial designs, especially learning to understand interactions, both graphically and analytically.
 Stata allows you to graph the results of any interaction.
 Furthermore, Stata lets you easily dissect interactions into their components, easily obtaining simple effects, simple contrasts, partial interactions, and interaction contrasts.
 You can even easily graph the results of contrasts.